singhritesh85/DevOps-Project-2tier-App-Deployment/Complications-which-you-may-face/complications.md

 <br><br/>
 If you are getting notification in Nexus regarding File Descriptors then first of all stop the nexus service as /opt/nexus/bin/nexus stop then start nexus as a service using sudo systemctl start nexus && sudo systemctl enable nexus && sudo systemctl status nexus.
 I had discussed how to create nexus as a service at the time of it's installation in Project-1.
 Then again start nexus using /opt/nexus/bin/nexus start and check it's status using /opt/nexus/bin/nexus status.
 <br><br/>
+If you are getting notification in Nexus regarding File Descriptors then first of all stop the nexus service as /opt/nexus/bin/nexus stop then start nexus as a service using sudo systemctl start nexus && sudo systemctl enable nexus && sudo systemctl status nexus.
+I had discussed how to create nexus as a service at the time of it's installation in Project-1.
+Then again start nexus using /opt/nexus/bin/nexus start and check it's status using /opt/nexus/bin/nexus status.
+<br><br/>